AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream-branches.md

         ![Merge main](../../img/upstream-sync-5.png){width="600"}
     </figure>

-1. A banner will pop up indicating that there is a merge conflict and any files that contain conflicts will be listed on the right-hand side under `Conflicted files`.
+1. A banner will pop up indicating that there is a merge conflict.
+Any files that contain conflicts will be listed on the right-hand side under `Conflicted files`.

     <figure markdown="span">
         ![Conflict banner](../../img/upstream-sync-6.png){width="600"}